pivotal/docs-tap/getting-started/about-consuming-services.hbs.md

-# Consume services on Tanzu Application Platform
+# About consuming services on Tanzu Application Platform

+This topic describes the key concepts and terms you need to know about consuming services on Tanzu Application Platform (commonly known as TAP).

 As part of Tanzu Application Platform, you can work with backing services such as RabbitMQ, PostgreSQL, and MySQL among others.
-Binding application workloads to service instances is the most common use of services.
+The most common use of services is binding an application workload to a service instance.

 ## <a id="stk-concepts"></a> Key concepts